Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 • Drinking is allowed, just no glass containers.

-What to Eat in Haeundae – My Favorites
+What to Eat at Haeundae Beach – My Favorites

 One of my go-to stops is Samjin Eomuk, a popular chain known for its wide variety of fish cakes.